Quickstart

 import asyncio

-from waymark import Workflow, action, workflow
+from waymark import Workflow, workflow

 @action